 The LBJ Science Academy, Austin’s first magnet program, was created in 1985.
 The Liberal Arts Academy at Johnston High School opened in 1987.
 The two programs were merged in 2002 and became the Liberal Arts and Science Academy (LASA), housed on the Lyndon Baines Johnson High School campus.
 In 2007, the AISD school board voted to make LASA its own high school.
-In 2021, LASA will move to what is now Eastside Memorial Early College High School.
+In 2021, LASA moved to 1012 Arthur Stiles Road.

 LASA educates socially responsible leaders, problem solvers, and thinkers through a nationally recognized, rigorous, innovative, interdisciplinary curriculum.